bhushan45/MultivariateRegression/README.md

 # MultivariateRegression
-Implementation of the Multivariate regression using dataset in python
+Implementation of the Multivariate regression using 50startups.csv file in python..